SkullCrusher/Cookie-Auto-Typer-and-Clicker/README.md

 License: GNU General Public License v3.0

-Help document that was included with the first few builds:
+Help document that was included with the first few builds.

 Skull Crusher Products:

 Important: Visual C++ Redistributable for Visual Studio 2012 must be installed to run this software.
 If you do not have this installed or do not believe it was installed correctly please (re)install it.